-As Director and CEO of the Australian Museum (AM), Kim is responsible for strategic planning and management of the nation’s first museum, including a collection of over 21 million natural science and cultural objects.
+As Director and CEO of the Australian Museum (AM), Kim is responsible for strategic planning and management of the nation’s first museum, including a collection of over 21.9 million natural science and cultural objects and specimens.

 Before joining the AM, Kim was Managing Director of Momentum2 Pty Ltd, a Sydney-based marketing and communications agency specialising in major events, corporate sustainability and social responsibility programs.
 Prior to this she worked in the USA for the Discovery Channel and National Geographic Channels International where she was Senior Vice President Global Marketing & Communications.
-She has since also held long-term consulting roles with the National Geographic Society co-developing The Genographic Project, the world’s largest DNA population study.
+She has since also held long-term consulting roles with the National Geographic Society co-developing The Genographic Project, at the time the world’s largest DNA population study.
 Possessing a strong social conscience and environmental commitment, Kim co-founded the iconic Clean Up Australia and Clean Up the World campaigns in the early 1990’s and helped drive their success during their first decade.
 She received a UNEP International Award for Excellence in Environmental Communication in 1994.

-Kim is a strong supporter of women in leadership and actively promotes women within the Australian Museum, including on the executive leadership team and across the Museums sector where she has championed a nation-wide mentoring program.
-She is on the advisory board of the One Million Women organisation and, in 2011, was named in the Australian Financial Review’s 100 Women of Influence list, and was included in the book ‘The Power of 100...One Hundred Women who have Shaped Australia’.
+Kim is a strong supporter of women in leadership and actively promotes women within the AM, and across the Museums sector where she championed a nation-wide mentoring program.
+She is on the advisory board of the One Million Women campaign and, in 2011, was named in the Australian Financial Review’s 100 Women of Influence list, and was included in the book ‘The Power of 100...One Hundred Women who have Shaped Australia.’
 In 2013 she received Australian Geographic’s Lifetime Conservation Award.

-Awarded as an Officer of the Order of Australia (AO) in 2008 for distinguished service to the environment and the community, Kim also serves on the board of the Sydney Institute of Marine Science Foundation, as well as the UNSW Science Advisory Panel, and the UTS Vice-Chancellor’s Industry Advisory Board.
-She also Chairs the Create NSW Artform Advisory Museums & History Board, and serves on the boards of Osteoporosis Australia, The Somerville Collection Museum in Bathurst, the AM Foundation, Lizard Island Reef Research Foundation and is Secretary of the Australian Museum Trust, a PRIA NSW Fellow, co-creator and co-founder of the Sydney Salon, member of the Executive Council of Australasian Museum Directors (CAMD), and member of Chief Executive Women.
+Awarded as an Officer of the Order of Australia (AO) in 2008 for distinguished service to the environment and the community, Kim also serves on the board of the UNSW Science Advisory Panel, and the UTS Vice-Chancellor’s Industry Advisory Board.
+She also Chairs the Create NSW Artform Advisory Museums & History Board, and serves on the boards of Osteoporosis Australia, The Somerville Collection Museum in Bathurst, the AM Foundation and Lizard Island Reef Research Foundation.
+She is the Secretary of the Australian Museum Trust, a PRIA NSW Fellow, co-creator and co-founder of the Sydney Salon, member of the Executive Council of Australasian Museum Directors (CAMD), and member of Chief Executive Women.

 The co-author of five books in the ‘True Green’ series published in Australia (ABC Books) and internationally by National Geographic, Kim holds a BA Communications from UTS where she also received the Chancellor’s Award for Excellence and is an honorary Adjunct Professor at the Macquarie Graduate School of Management.

 Director, Corporate Services & CFO